 There are many elements to consider when properly curing and storing your cannabis.
 One of the most crucial considerations is managing the relative humidity (RH) of the plant while it’s stored in an airtight container.
 Having too much moisture will increase the risk of contamination by mold or mildew.
 Having too little moisture will cause the trichomes to dry out.
 They will become brittle, harsh, and less effective as the essential oils that carry the cannabinoids and terpenes slowly degrade.

-Luckily, there’s a solution that avoids the balancing act of monitoring your ambient humidity and maintaining the ideal RH.
+If you’ve asked yourself how to deal with humidity in cannabis, there is a solution that avoids the balancing act of monitoring your ambient humidity and maintaining the ideal RH.
 As well as giving you a powerful tool to give your cannabis the best cure possible.
+The best humidity for cannabis is between 55% and 65%, according to ASTM standards.

 What is Ambient Humidity?